Shmuel Sambursky: Academic career

 Through 1927 Sambursky taught at several high schools and at the David Yellin teacher's college.
 He was the first physicist to be appointed to the Hebrew University, which was then part of the Natural sciences department and remained there his entire academic career.
 He was among the founders of the physics department in 1931 and became associate professor in 1949.
 In 1961 he was appointed full professor.
 He was a popular lecturer due to his sense of history and humorous lecture style.

-In 1947 he was appointed as the Executive Secretary of the Board of Scientific and Industrial Research, which was established in 1945 by the British Mandatory government.
+In 1947, he was appointed Executive Secretary of the Board of Scientific and Industrial Research, which was established in 1945 by the British Mandatory government.
 Sambursky remained at this institution, as the first director, when it became the Research Council of Israel in 1949.
 While continuing as the Vice Chairman of the Research Council, Sambursky became dean of The Hebrew University's faculty of science in 1957, and in 1959 founded and became a professor in the new department of history and philosophy of science.